Andrey Rublev: Junior career

 Rublev debuted in Luxembourg at age 13, getting his first win in his second competition in Phoenix.
-In the following years, Rublev could climb the third rounds in singles, and in December 2012, he won one of the top junior competitions, the Orange Bowl.
+In the following years, Rublev could climb the third rounds in singles, and in December 2012, he won one of the most prestigious junior events, the Orange Bowl.

 Next, in spring of 2013, Rublev achieved the NWU Pukke/RVTA Junior ITF 1 cup in Potchefstroom, South Africa.
-He successfully competed in following tournaments, especially on clay surface, including the Trofeo Bonfiglio in Milan, and became quarterfinalist at the 2014 Australian Open junior singles.
-At the doubles competition, he paired with German Alexander Zverev, reaching the quarterfinals.
-The first notable win was at the 2014 French Open junior singles, crushing Jaume Munar.
-There he also reached the semifinals with partner Stefan Kozlov, before being knocked down by Frenchmen and future winners Benjamin Bonzi / Quentin Halys.
-He became world No. 1 ITF Junior player on 9 June 2014, after winning the 2014 Junior French Open.
+He successfully competed in following tournaments, especially on clay surface, including the Trofeo Bonfiglio in Milan.
+He became a quarterfinalist in the boys' singles category at the 2014 Australian Open.
+In the boys' doubles, he paired with German Alexander Zverev, where they reached the quarterfinals.
+His best result at junior-level came at the 2014 French Open, where he was crowned champion in the boys' singles.
+He defeated Spaniard Jaume Munar in the final.
+There, he also reached the semifinals with American Stefan Kozlov.
+The pair was defeated by eventual champions Benjamin Bonzi and Quentin Halys.
+As a result of that successful campaign in Paris, he became world No. 1 ITF Junior player on 9 June 2014.

-Shortly before Wimbledon, Rublev captured the cup at the Nike Junior International in Roehampton, England.
-In the Wimbledon Championships, he reached the third round, before being beaten by 1842nd-ranked Dutch Tim van Rijthoven in three tight sets.
-In doubles, Rublev and Kozlov lost to Brazilians Orlando Luz and Marcelo Zormann in three sets, attaining his first junior Grand Slam final in doubles.
+In June 2014, shortly before Wimbledon, Rublev captured the cup at the Nike Junior International in Roehampton, England.
+In the Wimbledon Championships, he reached the third round, before being beaten by Dutch Tim van Rijthoven in three sets.
+In doubles, Rublev and Kozlov were runners-up.
+The pair lost to Brazilians Orlando Luz and Marcelo Zormann in three sets.

 Rublev took a break before competing at the 2014 Summer Youth Olympics, where he played in all three events as first-seeded.
 In singles, he lost to Kamil Majchrzak in three sets, but received a bronze medal for beating Jumpei Yamasaki.
 Partnering with fellow Karen Khachanov in doubles, Rublev reached the finals, where they again lost to Brazilians Luz and Zormann.
 He and his mixed partner Daria Kasatkina only reached the second round, where they were defeated by silver medalists Ye Qiuyu and Yamazaki.

 In April 2015, Rublev finished his junior career by winning the inaugural ITF Junior Masters in Chengdu, China.
-In the final, the Russian beat Taylor Fritz in three sets.
+In the final, he beat American Taylor Fritz in three sets.